 For all current Advocates – join CEF Leadership or become a Summer intern!

 Are you a current Advocate who is interested in becoming even more deeply involved?
 There are endless opportunities to help shape and grow the way we do things!
-You can get involved in various positions through the Student Leadership Teams in Chapel Hill and Durham.
+You can get involved in various positions through the Leadership Teams in Chapel Hill and Durham.

 To Apply: Applications are accepted annually at the end of the Spring semester.
 See the “Our Team” page to get to know some of these roles and keep an eye out for the annual application process.
 Positions for full-time Summer internships in Chapel Hill and Durham are announced each Spring.